exoscale/coax/README.md

-Coax applies caching of coercers function to cut the cost of walking specs and generating coercers per call, it makes the coercion process orders of magnitude faster once cache (depends on what the coercion does of course).
+Coax applies caching of coercers function to cut the cost of walking specs and generating coercers per call, it makes the coercion process orders of magnitude faster once cached (depends on what the coercion does of course).
 It is `on` by default.
 The cache is under `exoscale.coax/coercer-cache`, it's just an atom holding a map of `[spec, options] -> coercer`.
-In most case you shouldn't have to care about this, for instance when you define static coercers via `coax/def` we'll make sure the cache is updated accordingly.
+In most cases you shouldn't have to care about this, for instance when you define static coercers via `coax/def` we'll make sure the cache is updated accordingly.
 But during development you might need to be aware of the existence of that